-In any multifamily dwelling or complex, your greatest potential security vulnerability is not necessarily your lighting, your security cameras, your parking lots or your property entrances.
-It’s actually something much smaller, something you can hold in your hand.
+In any building or multifamily community, the greatest potential security vulnerability is not necessarily your lighting, security cameras, parking lots or property entrances, it’s actually something much smaller; something you can hold in your hand.
 Your greatest security risk is the mismanagement or misuse of property keys.
-This is why training your property staff in key control best practices is a critical part of keeping your property and your tenants safe.
+This is why training your property staff in key control best practices is a critical part of keeping your property and your residents safe.

 Why Are Your Keys a Security Risk?